Skip to Content Skip to Menu

 Regardless, I think it will be too confusing to have members in two user groups (It also makes it harder to filter searches in the backend).
 Could I get some advice on how best to remove users from a usergroup upon a plan change that is an upgrade or renewal?

-Last edit: 1 day 1 hour ago by AlexRag.
+Last edit: 1 month 4 days ago by AlexRag.

 Please Log in or Create an account to join the conversation.